DataDog/hiring-engineers/answers.md

 In order to schedule downtimes for your monitor, you navigate to the **Manage Downtime** page by highlighting the Monitors tab in the main menu and selecting the **Manage Downtime** link.
 From here you can select Schedule Downtime to begin configuring your options.

-For **step 1**, you can select the monitor you wish to schedule the downtime for along with constrain your downtime to a specific host.
+For **step 1**, you can select the monitor you wish to schedule the downtime for along with constraining your downtime to a specific host.

 **Step 2** will allow you to set a schedule for your downtime.
 Below is an example of downtime scheduled from 7pm to 9am daily on M-F and one scheduled all day on Sat-Sun.